Table of Contents

 To qualify for an I-601 waiver, you must offer proof that your absence will cause your citizen- or resident-relative to suffer a severe personal hardship.
 In most cases, the citizen- or resident-relative must be a spouse, parent, or child.
 Our knowledgeable immigration lawyers can help you understand the I-601 petition and process; determine your eligibility; and demonstrate to the government why you should be granted a waiver of inadmissibility.

 Since 2013, the I-601A (Provisional Waiver of Unlawful Presence) provides a second option to those deemed inadmissible.
 However, the I-601A does not waive other grounds of inadmissibility such as a previous criminal record.
 Additionally, the relative facing the hardship must be a spouse or parent (not a child) and a citizen (not a permanent resident).
-The immigration attorneys at Sam Shihab & Associates can determine if the I-601A may or may not be appropriate for you.
+The immigration attorneys at Shihab Burke, LLC, Attorneys At Law can determine if the I-601A may or may not be appropriate for you.
 If you have previously been deported or removed, contact us for assistance.

 Hire an Experienced Immigration Attorney

-Immigrating to the U.S. is undoubtedly a complex process, but our attorneys at Sam Shihab & Associates can help.
+Immigrating to the U.S. is undoubtedly a complex process, but our attorneys at Shihab Burke, LLC, Attorneys At Law can help.
 Whether you’re a foreign professional or an employer willing to hire foreign workers, we can provide you with solid legal counsel and representation.
 It doesn’t matter where you’re located – simply contact our experienced immigration attorneys by either phone or email, and we’ll get started discussing your case and your particular needs.